 Why is net zero relevant to business?

-According to the World Resources Institute (WRI), the world emits around 50 billion tonnes of greenhouse gases each year, over two-thirds of which relate to the energy sector (electricity and heat, buildings, manufacturing and construction, transportation etc.).
+According to the World Resources Institute (WRI), the world emits around 50 billion tonnes of greenhouse gases each year, over two-thirds of which relate to the energy sector (electricity and heat, buildings, manufacturing and construction, transportation, etc.).

-The only way to reduce and offset those emissions is to target the businesses – both small and large – which are ultimately responsible for the energy use, manufacturing, processing, building, construction, travel, logistics, retail, agriculture and other activities causing those emissions.
+The only way to reduce and offset those emissions is to target businesses — both small and large — which are ultimately responsible for energy use, manufacturing, processing, building, construction, travel, logistics, retail, agriculture and other activities causing those emissions.

 Which businesses are leading the way?